backdrop-contrib/date_ical/README.txt

 - Now click the "Mapping" link at the bottom of the left sidebar.
 This page is where you'll define how iCal event properties get mapped into your nodes' fields.
 Expand the "Legend" for a detailed description of each source and target field.
-Sources are the attributes available in iCal event objects.
-  Targets are the fields in your nodes.
+Sources are the attributes available in iCal event objects, and Targets are the fields in your nodes.
 - Most of this setup is going to be dependant upon how your content type's fields are configured, but there are some universal requirements:
-  1) You must map the "UID" source to the "GUID" target.
+  1) You MUST map the "UID" source to the "GUID" target.
 Then, after clicking "Add", click the gear-shaped button that appears in the new table row, and check the "Unique" checkbox.
 Then click "Update", and then before you add any more mappings, click "Save" at the bottom of the page.
-  2) If you're going to map both the "Date start" and "Date end" sources, you MUST ensure that the "Date start" mapping is above the "Date end" mapping in the table.
-This is because of an implementation detail in the parser.
-  3) It's a good idea to map the "Summary" source to the "Title" target, and the "Description" source to whatever field is the "body" of the node.
+  3) It's a good idea to map the "Summary/Title" source to the "Title" target, and the "Description" source to whatever field is the "body" of the node.
 - Once you've completed all the mappings, click the "Save" button on the bottom left side of the page.
 - Now you can import the iCal feed into nodes by going to the /import page of